-Shopping malls attract flocks of customers young and old to one sprawling, often crowded location for a centralized experience of shopping, dining, and entertainment.
+Shopping malls attract flocks of customers young and old to one sprawling and often crowded location for a centralized experience of shopping, dining, and entertainment.
 While the mall is fun, it’s also loaded with potential hazards that can cause serious slip and fall injuries.
-These unfortunate situations raise many legal questions concerning the various commercial parties who may be responsible when visitors are seriously hurt, and an experienced Los Angeles slip and fall lawyer can answer those questions for you.
+These unfortunate situations raise many legal questions concerning the various commercial parties who may be responsible when visitors are seriously hurt, and an experienced slip and fall lawyer can answer those questions for you.

 The Salamati Law Firm helps those who have been injured in slip and fall accidents in shopping centers, malls, movie theaters, and retail stores across Los Angeles.
 Our personal injury attorneys are passionate about helping victims of negligence in southern California get back on their feet and recover damages for their ordeal following a slip and fall accident in Los Angeles.

 California imposes a duty on property owners to take reasonable steps to make the premises safe for those who enter it.
 This usually means keeping the property in safe condition and warning of dangers that the owner or occupier actually does know about or reasonably should know about.
 Failing to do either of these may constitute negligence in the event of a slip and fall accident or other kind of injury.

 When it comes to shopping malls, and similar locations like strip malls, entertainment complexes, and open-air shopping centers, there are often several individuals or businesses that have a duty to keep the premises safe, including:

 - Companies responsible for maintenance and repair